-Let’s be clear from the start.
-There is no such thing as artisan food law.
-This may come as a surprise, though probably not, the reality is that law relevant to the big industrial food processors is the very same as that which applies to the artisan and small-scale food producer.
-It is simply the context which changes and the way in which food law is viewed and applied.
+We should be clear from the start that there is no such thing as 'artisan' food law.
+This may come as a surprise, though probably not.
+The reality is that the law which applies to the big industrial food processor is the very same as that which applies to the artisan and small-scale food producer.
+It is simply the context that changes and the way in which food law is interpreted and applied.

 Food Law in the UK